MiniFate/MiniFate/chapters/introduction.md

 Your character sheet is where you record all the information needed to play MiniFate.
 It includes your PC's name, Aspects, Skills, Stress Boxes, and Consequences.
-As your PC grows throughout the course of their adventures, their character sheet will change to reflect who they have become.  <!-- TODO:
-The previous sentence needs updating. --> A sample character sheet is included at the end of these rules, but a MiniFate PC is simple enough that even a handwritten note card will suffice as their character sheet.
+As your PC grows throughout the course of their adventures, the information contained on their character sheet will change to reflect who they have become.
+A sample character sheet is included at the end of these rules, but a MiniFate PC is simple enough that even a handwritten note card will suffice as their character sheet.

 Fate dice (sometimes called Fudge dice) are six sided dice marked with "-1" on two sides, "0" on two sides, and "+1" on two sides.
 You will need four of them